davidanastasiu/mcann/README.md

 ## Parameters setting

---stream_sensor: stream dataset file name.
+--reservoir_sensor: reservoir dataset file name.
 The file should be csv file.

 --rain_sensor: rain dataset file name.
 The file should be csv file.